rjvitorino/Advent-of-Code-2024/README.md

 │
 ├── automation/                   # Automation scripts
 │   ├── download_input.py         # Downloads input and exercise description from the website
-│   └── generate_day.py           # Generates day structure for each day in the Advent of Code │
+│   ├── generate_day.py           # Generates day structure for each day in the Advent of Code │   └── update_readme.py          # Updates README with progress tracking information (completed AoC days) │
 ├── src/                          # Source code for each day │   ├── day01/